LiveRamp/reslang/README.md

 `npm -g install redoc-cli`

-Then copy the swagger into a file, say swagger.yaml and serve it up using:
+Then copy the swagger into a file, say swagger.yaml, and serve it up using:

 `redoc-cli serve --watch swagger.yaml`

-and point your browser at localhost:8080
+Finally, point your browser at localhost:8080

 ## Creating a graphical view